KevinWongCS/Cryptography/README.md

 ## Symmetric Encryption
 * ```message``` => ```cipher``` => ```cipher text```
-* only person with a ```shared key``` can decrypt the cipher text
+* Only people with a ```shared key``` can decrypt the cipher text
-* the cipher can be randomized so that two same messages can have different cipher text
+* The cipher can be randomized so that two same messages can have different cipher text
    * Symmetric
       * both sender and reciever will need the same password
       * but it isn't common for sender and reciever to agree upon a shared password